aliasfoxkde/scratch-optimizer/README.md

 - [ ] Would it be useful to convert sprites to referenced sprite sheets?

 ## Bug
-- [ ] Error: Cannot read properties of undefined (reading 'async')
-- [ ] Error: Can't find end of central directory : is this a zip file ?
+- [ ] Resolve "lamejs is not loaded!" error in console log.

 ## CHANGELOG
 - See [CHANGELOG.md](CHANGELOG.md)